 According to this meeting proposals, there are desire from companies to study option 2-1 and 2-2 as well.
 Consider the feasibility of option 2-1 and 2-2 needs further study, especially for device 1 and 2a.
 It is recommended that:

+Encourage companies submit SLS co-ex study results for option 2-1 and option 2-2.

 Feasibility of option 2-1/2-2 for device 1 and 2a should be evaluated with LLS simulation.
 Parameters for LLS are based on company report.

 Topic 2-2: Spectrum usage